Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: System Architecture Use Cases

 \subsubsection{\textbf{Multi-robot Exploration}}

-Multiple mobile robots often collaborate to map unexplored regions, transmitting diverse sensor data to edge server for localization, motion tracking, and environmental mapping.
-For localization, robots use ultra-wideband (UWB) sensors for time-of-flight measurements or Wi-Fi modules for received signal strength indicator (RSSI)-based distance estimation.
-For motion tracking, acceleration and velocity data captured by IMU are fused with radio-based localization data to predict trajectories and prevent collisions.
-For mapping, vision-equipped robots detect landmarks to construct detailed maps, while non-vision robots infer spatial layouts via analyzing the RSSI from multiple fixed RFID tags.
-In the edge-to-robot link, the edge server plans exploration strategies and makes coordinated decisions via methods such as cooperative multi-agent DRL (MADRL) to optimize task allocation and exploration efficiency.
+Multiple mobile robots often collaborate to map unexplored regions, transmitting diverse sensor data to {the} edge server for localization, motion tracking, and environmental mapping.
+For localization, robots {can} use ultra-wideband (UWB) sensors for time-of-flight measurements or WiFi modules for received signal strength indicator (RSSI)-based distance estimation.
+For motion tracking, acceleration and velocity data captured by {an IMU can be} fused with radio-based localization data to predict trajectories and prevent collisions.
+For mapping, vision-equipped robots {can} detect landmarks to construct detailed maps, while non-vision robots infer spatial layouts via analyzing the RSSI from multiple fixed RFID tags.
+In the edge-to-robot link, the edge server {can} plan exploration strategies and make coordinated decisions via methods such as cooperative multi-agent DRL (MADRL) to optimize task allocation and exploration efficiency. {However, delayed localization updates or uncoordinated decision-making may reduce safe inter-robot distance and lead to collisions in dense environments.}

+{Although the above use cases share the same architecture, they differ substantially in sensing modalities, task objectives, and decision loops.
+Thus, the associated safety requirements and effectiveness metrics are also task-dependent, {as detailed} in Sec. \ref{sec:safety requirements}.}